Workers' Socialist Federation: East London Federation of the WSPU

 It originated as the East London Federation of the Women's Social and Political Union (WSPU, better known as the Suffragettes).
 The East London Federation was founded by Dr Richard Pankhurst and his wife Emmeline Pankhurst in 1893, and differed from its parent organisation in being democratic and including men, such as George Lansbury.

 By this point, Sylvia had many disagreements with the route the WSPU was taking.
 She wanted an explicitly socialist organisation tackling wider issues than women's suffrage, aligned with the Independent Labour Party, based among working class people in the East End of London.
 She also wanted to focus on collective workers' action, not individual attacks on property.

 East London Federation of Suffragettes

 These and other differences, including personal ones, led to Sylvia's expulsion, along with the East London Federation, from the WSPU.
 In early 1914, they renamed themselves the East London Federation of Suffragettes (ELFS) and launched a newspaper, the Women's Dreadnought.
+Members included Aethel Tollemache.

 At first, the group campaigned for universal suffrage and agitated among parliamentarians, with the assistance of Keir Hardie.
 But with the outbreak of World War I, they began also to attack participation in the war, supporting the positions of the Zimmerwald Conference.
 This view initially lost the group support, but they began work to ameliorate suffering in the East End.

 The ELFS got a chain of cost price restaurants set up, and itself set up a toy factory, free clinic and Montessori nursery.
 They also agitated for widow's pensions and dependent's allowances.
+The suffragette, Elsie Lagsding, worked at the restaurant, which had a capacity for 30-40 people, and at the welfare centre on Railway Street, Poplar, throughout World War I and talks about this in an interview with the historian, Brian Harrison, conducted as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.